gro1m/azure-dp100/README.md

 Whichever technique you use, if there is no current active session with your Azure subscription, you will be prompted to authenticate.

 #### 1.1.3 manage a workspace by using Azure Machine Learning studio
+You can manage the assets in your Azure Machine Learning workspace in the Azure portal, but as this is a general interface for managing all kinds of resources in Azure, data scientists and other users involved in machine learning operations may prefer to use a more focused, dedicated interface.

+Azure Machine Learning studio is a web-based tool for managing an Azure Machine Learning workspace.
+It enables you to create, manage, and view all of the assets in your workspace and provides the following graphical tools:

+Designer: A drag and drop interface for "no code" machine learning model development.
+Automated Machine Learning: A wizard interface that enables you to train a model using a combination of algorithms and data preprocessing techniques to find the best model for your data.
+ Note

+A previously released tool named Azure Machine Learning Studio provided a free service for drag and drop machine learning model development.
+The studio interface for the Azure Machine Learning service includes this capability in the designer tool, as well as other workspace asset management capabilities.

+To use Azure Machine Learning studio, use a a web browser to navigate to https://ml.azure.com and sign in using credentials associated with your Azure subscription.
+You can then select the subscription and workspace you want to manage.

 ### 1.2 Manage data objects in an Azure Machine Learning workspace
 - register and maintain data stores